chrisnmorrison/openmastery/learn/java/fundamentals/arrays.md

 Easy enough, but there are a few things to consider

 - we've mentioned that indices are zero based, and we're going to mention it again.
 Never forget this. `[0]` is the first index, `[1]` is the second index, `[2]` is the third index, etc.
 - This method is useful for grasping beginner concepts, but doesn't really translate well to real-world code.
 It's also tedious to write.
 Imagine assigning 1000 array values using this method.
-Later on, we'll look at how you can use [for loops](./loops.md) to effectively populate an array.
+Later on, we'll look at how you can use [for loops](./loops.md) to populate an array.

 ```java
 public class Learn {